toowee-le/bookmark-manager/README.md

 As a user
-So that I can save an interesting article I read online I want to add the site's address and title to bookmark manager
+So that I can save an interesting article I read online I want to add the site's address and title to my list of bookmarks

 As a user
 So I can only keep a list of websites that I want to refer back to